ryanrolds/blog/content/posts/this_blog_part_1.md

 ```
 For example, the path of the page you're reading right now is `/posts/this_blog_part_1`.
 Mux takes the path and tries to match against the defined endpoints.
 In this case it matches `/posts/{key}` with key being `this_blog_part_1` (above, line 3).
 I chose to use Mux because it has the same middleware and routing paradigm as Express.js.

-Now that we know `s.postHandler` will be handling the request, lets look at it next.
+Now that we know `s.postHandler` will be handling the request, let's look at it next.

 ``` go
 func (s *Site) postHandler(w http.ResponseWriter, r *http.Request) {